blockworks-foundation/lite-rpc/docs/solana_updates.md

 Notified when connecting and at each epoch beginning.

 - add geyser plugin call: getRecentPerformanceSamples
-- notify slot, Block Meta and BLock at *processes* commitment.
+- notify slot, Block Meta and BLock at *Processed* commitment.
 Can send part of the data for the block.